Baumkosmos/baumkosmos.github.io/README.md

 # baumkosmos.github.io
-Jekyll version of [baumkosmos.de](http://baumkosmos.de).
-This was replaced in favor of a WordPress based solution.
+This repository holds the superseded Jekyll version of [baumkosmos.de](http://baumkosmos.de).
+It has been replaced in favor of a WordPress based solution.

 Please visit [baumkosmos.de](http://baumkosmos.de) :)